 The confluence of the Bow and Elbow Rivers is a traditional place for gathering and ceremonies for Indigenous people.
 It is known as Mohkinstsis or “Elbow” in the Blackfoot language.

 Explore the 9 km journey from the East Village along the Elbow River Where Calgary Comes Together.
-This guide identifies spaces that reflect the city’s heritage and cultural connection to the land.
+The guide in the link shows you the pathway and features the city’s heritage and cultural connection to the land.

 Monumental Wolfe Ride